War Eagle Field: Current use

 The land was bought by Los Angeles County.
 The airfield was converted to a detention facility, and it continues to be used for that purpose.

 Many wartime buildings, including two still intact hangars, are still in use.
 On the roof of one of the hangars, the name "War Eagle" is still faintly perceptible.
 Flight operations continue at the airfield with a helicopter pad, used by the Los Angeles Sheriff's Department.

 Liberty Auxiliary Field

-Liberty Auxiliary Field had a two 3,900' hard-surface runways.
+Liberty Auxiliary Field had two 3,900' hard-surface runways.
 One runway ran east/west and the other northeast/southwest.
 The runways were just north to of the city of Lancaster at an elevation of 2300 feet.
 In 1947 the airfield closed.
 United States Rubber Company built a 3,500 feet diameter circular automotive testing track around the two airfields is 1950.
 Tires from their Los Angeles factory were tested on the track, which later became Uniroyal.
 In the 1960s Dodge purchased the test track from Uniroyal and operated it for 10 years.
 A faint trace of the runways and track can still be seen from the air, just east of California State Route 14 and just south of West Ave B. A water treatment plant was built on the south runway in 2010.